square/kotlinpoet/kotlinpoet-metadata-specs/README.md

 - `@file:` annotations are not supported yet.
 - `@JvmOverloads` annotations are only supported with `kotlinpoet-classinformer-elements` and not reflection.
 - Non-const literal values are only supported with `kotlinpoet-classinformer-reflective` and not reflection.
-- ElementHandler data sourced from `synthetic` constructs are only supported with `kotlinpoet-classinformer-reflective` and not elements.
+- ClassInformer data sourced from `synthetic` constructs are only supported with `kotlinpoet-classinformer-reflective` and not elements.
 This is because the javax Elements API does not model synthetic constructs.
 This can yield some missing information, like static companion object properties or `property:` site target annotations.